priyankag12/Flexi-project/README.md

 Data Retention: Define how long user and exam data will be retained and when it will be purged.

 These non-functional requirements will help ensure that the Online Examination Management System meets not only its functional goals but also the quality, performance, security, and usability expectations of stakeholders.

+# Appendices

+## 4.1 Glossary
+The glossary serves as a valuable resource for defining and clarifying key terminology and concepts used throughout the Online Examination Management System.
+It includes concise definitions, examples, and contextual explanations of domain-specific terms.
+The glossary is intended to enhance communication and ensure a common understanding among all stakeholders, including students, faculty members, and administrators.

+## 4.2 Analysis Models
+In this section, various analysis models are presented to help stakeholders gain a deeper understanding of the system's structure and functionality.
+These models include but are not limited to:
+- **Use Case Diagrams:** These diagrams illustrate the interactions between system users and the system itself, highlighting key use cases and scenarios.
+- **Class Diagrams:** Class diagrams provide an overview of the system's object-oriented structure, showcasing classes, relationships, and attributes.
+- **Sequence Diagrams:** Sequence diagrams depict the flow of interactions and messages exchanged between system components during specific processes, such as user registration or exam submission.
+- **Activity Diagrams:** Activity diagrams offer insights into the flow of activities and decision points within the system, helping to visualize processes like exam creation and result generation.

+## 4.3 To Be Determined
+This section acknowledges that certain aspects of the Online Examination Management System are still in the planning or decision-making phase.
+It serves as a placeholder for future updates and decisions related to the project.
+Topics that are "To Be Determined" may include system architecture choices, specific technologies, and additional features or enhancements.
+Regular updates will be made to this section as these aspects are finalized and documented.